 You might be doing a combined masters degree and only one of the degrees appears on the Student Determination.
 If this is the case, you may be approved to get a student payment if:

 - you can study the approved degree full time, and

 - the start and finish dates of the approved degree are clearly defined from the second degree

 Read more about approved courses and institutions for Masters on the Department of Social Services website.

-You’ll get it until the end of your course unless there’s a break in your payment or you stop studying the course.
 If you withdraw from your course and then re-enrol in the same course, we won’t reinstate your payment.